 About the course

-The Department of Social Policy and Intervention offers a DPhil in Social Intervention and welcomes students from across the world.
+The Department of Social Policy and Intervention offers an interdisciplinary DPhil in Social Intervention and Policy Evaluation and welcomes students from across the world.
 Research students are an important part of the department’s community and you will be fully involved and immersed in the life of the department.

-The department welcomes DPhil candidates who are interested in a wide range of areas of social intervention and policy evaluation research, such as evaluation methodology in social intervention, effectiveness of policies, public health, violence and injury prevention, neighbourhood and urban health, reduction of poverty and social inequality, alcohol and drug misuse, mental health, antisocial behaviour in children and youth, parenting and family interventions including those delivered across the perinatal period, HIV prevention, AIDS affected children, violence against children and cross-cultural adaptation of interventions.
+The department welcomes DPhil candidates who are interested in a wide range of areas of social intervention and policy evaluation research, including evaluation methodology, and policy and intervention research in areas such as violence and injury prevention, neighbourhood and urban health, reduction of poverty and social inequality, alcohol and drug misuse, mental health and antisocial behaviour in children and youth, parenting and family interventions including those delivered across the perinatal period, school-based interventions, HIV prevention, AIDS-affected children, the Sustainable Development goals, violence against children and cross-cultural adaptation of interventions.

 The department's approach to graduate study emphasises your ability to work independently to explore a new line of research under an academic supervisor.
-Each member of academic staff has expertise in a particular area of social intervention and you should try to contact your potential supervisor prior to applying as you will only be accepted for a DPhil if there is an appropriate supervisor available.
+Each member of academic staff has expertise in a particular area of social intervention and policy evaluation and you should try to contact your potential supervisor prior to applying as you will only be accepted for a DPhil if there is an appropriate supervisor available.

 As a doctoral student you will be offered a unique graduate programme tailored to your individual needs.
 In addition to individual supervision, the department offers a large and diverse range of research groups, seminars, workshops and advanced training opportunities in order to further enhance graduate research experience.